manticoresoftware/manticoresearch/docs/getting-started/indexes.rst

 Manticore Search supports two storage index types:

 * plain (also called offline or disk) index.
-Data is indexed once at creation, it supports online rebuilding and online updates for non-text attributes
+Data is indexed once at creation, it supports online rebuilding and online updates for non-text attributes (available only for  :ref:`plain_mode`)
 * RealTime index.
 Similar to a database table, online updates are possible at any given time

 In addition, a special index based on RealTime type, called `percolate`, can be used to store :ref:`Percolate Queries <percolate_query>`.